conceptualitis/css-sentinel/README.md

-# css-sentinel
+# CSS Sentinel
-Always have an answer for the question "is my CSS bad?"
+Always have an answer for the question "is my CSS getting worse?"